Jobs in Germany

 Step 7: Gather all the required documents according to the instructions given.

-Step 8: Attend the interview after taking a visa interview appointment.
+Step 8: Attend the visa interview after taking an appointment.

 Step 9: Pay the fees that are needed for a German work visa.